Selected Correspondence Peter

 But, one can get into torturous semantics with all this stuff about ego and soul, while simply setting your aim in life to become happy and harmless cuts right through the lot.

-Peter wrote: – so much words that I can only ... pay you respect cause: Your Ego is 100 tons weight and you have very, very strong neck in order to carry this monster.
+RESPONDENT: Peter wrote: – so much words that I can only ... pay you respect because: Your Ego is 100 tons weight and you have very, very strong neck in order to carry this monster.
 Almost alone against all that people on the list for about how much time – 3 weeks?
 Even if I actually don’t agree with you in many points I still pay you respect ...

-Respect is a fickle thing.
+PETER: Respect is a fickle thing.
 As with the guy I mentioned above, he paid a sort of respect in saying I was talking wisdom, but then would be saying something different about me to others.
 The way I look at the issue is similar to the way I look at a building.
 I have been a builder, and when I see a building that is built well, I admire the way it is built because I can see the care, consideration and effort that has gone into it.
 It is an admiration of the quality of human achievement.

 When I met Richard, I admired what a fellow human being had achieved in ridding himself of malice and sorrow.